woocommerce/woocommerce/readme.txt

 * Fix - Fix responsive product sizes when the columns class is missing.
 * Fix - Fix function exists check for woocommerce_template_loop_category_title.
 * Fix - check_version on all requests so that the installer runs after remote plugin updates.
-* Fix - Fix indexes on decimal and thousand values in REST API.
 * Fix - Only show the "add payment method" button when needed, and check for required fields on the add payment method page.
 * Fix - Correctly block UI to prevent attribute issues in backend when adding multiple attributes in quick succession.
 * Fix - Show SKU in admin emails.